appelmar/scidb4gdal/README.md

 ## Dependencies
-- [Shim](https://github.com/Paradigm4/shim) must be running on SciDB databases you want to connect to
+- At the moment we require [Shim](https://github.com/Paradigm4/shim) to run on SciDB databases you want to connect to.
+In the future, this may or may not be changed to connecting directly to SciDB sockets using Google's protocol buffers as in [SciDB-Py](https://github.com/Paradigm4/SciDB-Py)
-- [cURL](http://curl.haxx.se/) We use cURL to interface with SciDB's web service shim
+- We use [cURL](http://curl.haxx.se/) to interface with SciDB's web service shim
-- Some [Boost](http://www.boost.org) header-only libraries (no external libraries required for linking)
+- Some [Boost](http://www.boost.org) header-only libraries (no external libraries required for linking) for string functions